 William Tetlow Hibbert was born to William Hibbert and his wife Elizabeth Greenhalgh in 1792.

 He joined the family’s London business and along with his father, received a share of the compensation paid to slave owners when slavery was abolished.
-Thirteen members of the Hibbert family, including both William and William Tetlow were compensated and the total compensation the family received is estimated to be around £80million in today’s money.
+At least eleven members of the Hibbert family, including both William and William Tetlow received substantial compensation when slavery was abolished.

 William Tetlow was a member of the Canada Company’s Provisional Committee, who assisted